Table of Contents:

 5️⃣ AtomicInteger / AtomicReference / AtomicLong

-- Use CAS CPU instructions (Compare-And-Swap).
+- Uses CPU instructions CAS (Compare-And-Swap).

 - Example:

-| Collection / Object | Thread 1 → Thread 2 arrived a little later | Thread 1 ↔ Thread 2 started simultaneously | Under the Hood / Comment |
+| Collection / Object | Thread 1 → Thread 2 Arrived a Little Later | Thread 1 ↔ Thread 2 Started Simultaneously | Under the Hood / Comment |

 |---|---|---|---|

-| HashMap | ❌ race condition → value may be lost, structure is fine (if only one field) | ❌ race condition → may break structure, data loss | No synchronization, everything is at the discretion of CPU threads |
+| HashMap | ❌ race condition → value may be lost, structure is fine (if only one field) | ❌ race condition → may corrupt the structure, data loss | No synchronization, everything at the discretion of CPU threads |

-| TreeMap / TreeSet | ❌ race condition → corrupt tree or data loss | ❌ race condition → corrupt tree | No thread safety, node manipulations are not atomic |
+| TreeMap / TreeSet | ❌ race condition → corrupt tree or data loss | ❌ race condition → corrupt tree | No thread-safety, node manipulations are not atomic |

-| SynchronizedMap / SynchronizedSortedMap / SynchronizedSortedSet | ✅ safe, thread 2 is waiting | ✅ safe, one thread is waiting for another | The monitor locks the entire map/set for the operation |
+| SynchronizedMap / SynchronizedSortedMap / SynchronizedSortedSet | ✅ safe, thread 2 waits | ✅ safe, one thread waits for another | Monitor blocks the entire map/set for operation |

-| ConcurrentHashMap | ⚠️ map structure is OK, but race condition: last assignment wins | ⚠️ CAS at the bucket or node level → last assignment wins | Structure Maps are lock-free, the object field is not protected. |
+| ConcurrentHashMap | ⚠️ map structure is fine, but value race condition: last assignment wins | ⚠️ CAS at bucket or node level → last assignment wins | Map structure lock-free, object field is not protected |

-| ConcurrentSkipListMap / Set | ⚠️ Skip list structure is valid, value race condition exists. | ⚠️ Last assignment wins. | Node-level CAS, value object is not atomic. |
+| ConcurrentSkipListMap / Set | ⚠️ skip list structure is correct, value race condition | ⚠️ last assignment wins | CAS at node level, value object is not atomic |

-| AtomicInteger / AtomicReference / AtomicLong | ✅ Atomic, thread 2 waits in CAS only if there is a conflict, value is incremented correctly. | ✅ Atomic, CAS guarantees one update → the second one retries. | CPU CAS, lock-free, race condition excluded. |
+| AtomicInteger / AtomicReference / AtomicLong | ✅ atomic, thread 2 waits in CAS only on conflict, value increases correctly | ✅ atomic, CAS guarantees one update → second retries | CPU CAS, lock-free, race condition excluded |

-| Collection / Object | Code Example | Threads 1+2 edit an element | Thread 3 adds a new key | Under the Hood / Comment | Data Loss / Corrupt |
+| Collection / object | Code example | Thread 1+2 edit element | Thread 3 adds new key | Under the hood / comment | Data loss / corrupt |

 |---|---|---|---|---|---|